 - Blockchain – Often confused with Bitcoin, or at least tightly coupled with it, blockchain technology is a decentralized, distributed ledger that records transactions using cryptography in an chronological, immutable manner.
 It is still early days for leveraging blockchain, especially in high-transaction environments, so once again, make sure that the vendor can speak to these potential issues.

-- IoT Security – My personal hope is that we see much stronger regulations around IoT security, or lack thereof, very soon now.
+- IoT Security – Our hope is that we see much stronger regulations around IoT security, or lack thereof, very soon now.
 There should be ramifications for shipping any Internet-connected device with default credentials such as ‘admin:admin’ and vendors need to also start implementing strong Authorization (in addition to Authentication).

 - GRC – There needs to be new ways of addressing Governance, Risk and Compliance.
 Risk, which has typically been viewed as static, is truly elastic in today’s high-velocity Cloud and Mobile world.
 Traditional approaches won’t be, and haven’t been, effective so hopefully we’ll see innovative platforms instead of ‘next-gen’ products.